heraldofsolace/Strana/README.md

-# PEng
+# Strana
 Python templating engine inspired by Django's templating system

-PEng is a templating engine with which it's easy to generate text files using templates.
+Strana is a templating engine with which it's easy to generate text files using templates.
 It uses techniques inspired from Django's templating system with minor tweaks.

 ## Installation